We Love Comedy: Balham Bowls Club, London, 2013

 It was great to meet up with Pete at the Leicester Comedy Festival in February 2022 where he performed as Fred Ferenczi at the Late Night Jokes On Us showcase.
 The character made me laugh a lot and I was proud to be mentioned in the set as Fred’s comedy son!

-Ferenczi made an impromptu appearance at the Hastings Fringe Comedy Festival in 2022 where he performed half an hour of old and new material.
+Ferenczi made an impromptu appearance at the Hastings Fringe Comedy Festival in 2022 and again for This Is What We Find at The Bill Murray pub in London in April 2023, where he performed half an hour of old and new material.
 Slowly building up the laughing, he painted a picture of his bizarre world that was both endearing and very funny.

 I am so pleased for Pete, glad to call him a friend and wish him continued success with his comic adventure.
 Knowing him for so long and watching him develop his act, I believe he shares my view that comedy is a great therapy, as he proves on a regular basis when he appears on stage as Fred.